+I am planning to attend an upcoming conference, and a vendor has offered to pay for my registration fees, hotel and travel expenses.
+Can I accept the payment?
 You should complete a Conflict of Interest statement at least once a year when the Compliance Office asks everyone to fill out a new form.
 Also, you should fill out a new form any time information on your previous conflict of interest statement changes.
 To get a new form, contact the Compliance Office.

-I was recently convicted of a DUI.
-Does this conviction need to be disclosed on my Conflict of Interest form?
 Yes.
 You are required to disclose any misdemeanor or felony criminal convictions.
 In addition, our Company conducts criminal background checks on all associates at least every five years.
 If the criminal background check does not match what was reported on your Conflict of Interest form, then this could be considered falsification of Company records.